Crappie & Perch Fishing

 Crappie anglers arm themselves with a combination of light rods and reels, and light terminal tackle; many days, it takes the tiniest of micro baits to entice a crappie to hit.
 Once hooked, crappie put up a spirited fight all the way to the boat.

-Crappie are found in the deepest holes through winter and into the open water season.
+Crappie are found in the deepest holes throughout the fall and into the winter season.
 Spring is a time of transition for the crappie, and as the longer days start warming the water in shallow bays, crappie will begin to migrate toward the shallower water to start staging for the spawn.

-Successful spawning can occur in the shallow waters when the temperatures are between 62-67 degrees.
+Successful spawning occurs in the shallow waters when the temperatures warm in the spring.
 Since they are open year-round, many of Meline’s guests take advantage of the early spring weather, and target crappie as the first chance to fish from a boat in the season… and let’s not forget about the first crappie shore lunch of the year!
 It sure does shake out those winter cobwebs!